Preparatory Work (Spring 1997)

 Completion of the implementation phase of the curriculum renewal project.

 Outlook for AY 2000-2001

-Finalize writing assessment guidelines and conduct workshops emphasizing consistency of assessment/grading practices and making recommendations on feedback.
+Finalize writing assessment guidelines and conduct workshops emphasizing the consistency of assessment/grading practices and making recommendations on feedback.

-Begin process of developing speaking assessment guidelines
+Begin the process of developing speaking assessment guidelines

 Beginning of the three teacher-researcher activities proposed under the Spencer Grant.